MAIN NUMBER & HELP DESK 727-547-4575 ext. 247

 - Can I opt out?
 Yes.
 You may go to the City’s web site and opt out at any time.

 - What if my phone number or address changes?
 The system is only as good as the information you provide.
-If you registar the same number, say, three times, First Call will call you three times.
+If you registar the same number, say, three times, Code RED will call you three times.
 If your cell phone, work phone or email address changes, you must go to your profile and update the information.
 The one exception is traditional landlines.
 If a traditional landline changes to another landline number, that information will be automatically updated.

 - What notification options are available?
 Alerts and announcements can be sent to your cell phone, work phone, home phone, text message and email.
 You can choose to receive alerts/announcements just one way or a combination of different ways.
 You choose!